PaloAltoNetworks/panos-query-scripts/check_domain_url_category/README.md

 * -u = NGFW username (default=admin)
 * -p = NGFW password (default=admin)
 * -t = type of category check, either 'domain' or 'url' (default=domain)
-* -i = input domain/url list (omit to use an input text file)

-> The current version uses a static list file name of input_list.txt to be
-> found in the same directory as the python file
+* -f = input text file of urls/domains to test (absolute or relative path)

 Running the script will:

 * generate and get the API from the NGFW
 * query the NGFW to get the category for each input domain/url
 * output the domain/url and category on screen and in domain-category-{date}-{time}.csv or url-category-{date}-{time}.csv

 ### Known and Potential Issues